FuzzyGamesOn/phasmophobia_randomizer/README.md

 To use, you can visit the Github hosted page of this at: https://fuzzygameson.github.io/phasmophobia_randomizer/index.html

 That's it!
-Choose your options and enjoy. :D
+Just click the "Randomize" button and enjoy. :D If you want to customize your experience, use the "Settings" button to set specific options.

 ## Potential issues